-A second viewshed analysis (see Figure 5) was prepared to evaluate potential visibility of the substation, POI switchyard, and transmission structures (collectively referred to as "POI components").
+A second viewshed analysis (see Revised Figure 5) was prepared to evaluate potential visibility of the substation, POI switchyard, and transmission structures (collectively referred to as "POI components").
 Associated methodology used to prepare the viewshed is further elaborated in Section 7.1.
 The POI components will be located near the eastern extent of the Facility Site, in vicinity to Ingersoll Road and the existing Marcy - New Scotland 345 kV transmission line.

-The POI components viewshed determined that 10.15% of potential visibility may occur within the VSA.
-As shown in Table 10, the concentration of visibility is found within Distance Zone 1 (6.33%), whereas less is identified in Distance Zone 2 (3.82%).
-Overall, the tallest POI components consist of proposed Transmission Structures (135 to 195 feet in height), therefore, most visibility is anticipated to be a result of these structures.
-As shown in several photographs (VPs 6, 50, 69, 92, and 93; see Facility Photolog of Attachment 2) and photo-simulations (VPs 42, 44, 61, 80, and 94; see Attachment 3), views to the existing Marcy - New Scotland 345kV transmission line are abundant within the VSA, but the overall appearance of the existing structures generally diminish when in Distance Zone 2.
-Therefore, it is expected that VPs from Distance Zone 2 to the proposed POI components will result in minimal visual change due to the presence, scale, and visual dominance of the existing Marcy - New Scotland 345 kV transmission line and due to the very limited amount the POI components are actually discerned (3.82% in Distance Zone 2).
+The POI components viewshed determined that 10.24%% of potential visibility may occur within the VSA.
+As shown in Table 10, the concentration of visibility is found within Distance Zone 1 (6.27%), whereas less visibility is identified in Distance Zone 2 (3.87%).
+Overall, the tallest POI components consist of proposed Transmission Structures (135 to 200 feet in height), therefore, most visibility is anticipated to be a result of these structures.
+As shown in several photographs (VPs 6, 50, 69, and 92; see Facility Photolog of Attachment 2) and photo-simulations (VPs 42, 44, 58, 61, 80, 93, and 94; see Revised Attachment 3), views to the existing Marcy - New Scotland 345kV transmission line are abundant within the VSA, but the overall appearance of the existing structures generally diminish when in Distance Zone 2.
+Therefore, it is expected that VPs from Distance Zone 2 to the proposed POI components will result in minimal visual change due to the presence, scale, and visual dominance of the existing Marcy - New Scotland 345 kV transmission line and due to the very limited amount the POI components are actually discerned (3.87% in Distance Zone 2).